naveenmaurya7705/TO_DO_LIST/README.md

 `#To Do List`

-*  his is simple Todo list with vanilla JS (as you see in the hosting page).
+*  This is simple Todo list with vanilla JS (as you see in the hosting page).
 Vanilla JS means we are not going to use no plugins, no libraries, nothing.

  `This list include certain Features :`